ocaml-multicore/eio-trace/README.md

 # eio-trace

+Status: early prototype, and requires a development version of Eio

 eio-trace can be used to record and display traces of programs using the [Eio][] library.

 To install eio-trace: